PiXeL16/chrismakes/src/content/posts/this-website.md

 draft: false
 ---

 This simple website took 2 days to put together, and it's based on very accesible and open source technologies.

+Astro is a great framework for building fast, content-focused websites.
+It offers several key features that make it stand out:

+1. **Component-Based Architecture**: Astro allows you to build your site using components from various frameworks or plain HTML/CSS/JavaScript.

+2. **Static Site Generation**: By default, Astro generates static HTML, resulting in extremely fast load times and improved SEO.

+3. **Partial Hydration**: Astro's "Islands" architecture allows you to selectively hydrate interactive components, keeping the overall JavaScript payload minimal.

 Everything is opensource and the repo can be found [here](https://github.com/PiXeL16/chrismakes)

 ## Core Technologies